Moving Valuation Protection

 In addition to understanding charges and levels of protection provided, it is also important to know that some of your actions or other factors may limit your mover’s liability during a move or while items are in storage:

-- Packing your own boxes (i.e. Packed By Owner or PBO).
-Packing your own boxes may seem like a way to save money, but if the articles you pack are damaged, your mover will not be liable for the contents of those boxes.
+- Packing your own boxes (i.e., Packed By Owner or PBO).
+Packing your own boxes may seem like a way to save money.
+However, if the articles you pack are damaged, your mover is not liable for the contents of those boxes.
 An exception to this is a lost box or carton.
-The mover’s liability is limited on a lost PBO box up to a maximum of $50.00 per box.
+The mover’s liability is limited on a lost PBO box up to a maximum of $50 per box.

 - Choosing Released Value (Basic Coverage) when your goods are valued at more than $0.60 per pound per article.

-- Failing to notify the mover in writing prior to your move about articles of extraordinary value (for example: silverware, china, furs, antiques, oriental rugs, or electronics).
+- Failing to notify the mover in writing before your move about articles of extraordinary value.
+For example, silverware, china, furs, antiques, oriental rugs, or electronics.

-- You are not covered for natural disasters, such as fire, hurricane, windstorms, hail, etc.
+- You are not covered for natural disasters like fires, hurricanes, windstorms, hail, or other storms.

-- Your mover will not handle or transport jewelry, cash, coins, or currency and cannot take responsibility for these items.
+- Your mover will not handle or transport jewelry, cash, coins, or currency.
+They cannot take responsibility for these items.

-We hope that you will choose Central Maine Moving & Storage to be your professional mover.
+We hope you will choose Central Maine Moving & Storage to be your professional mover.
 We will do our best at all times to handle your furniture and valuable possessions with the utmost care.
-If, at any time, you have additional questions regarding your move or valuation coverage options, please do not hesitate to contact your Relocation Representative at (207) 947-4114 or [email protected]
+If, at any time, you have additional questions regarding your move or valuation coverage options, please contact your Relocation Representative at (207) 947-4114 or [email protected].